osl-incubator/growth-forge/README.md

 ## Contributing

-Feedback-Linker is open for contributions.
-Whether it's feature requests, bug reports, or code contributions, we welcome your input to make Feedback-Linker better.
+Growth-Plan-Linker is open for contributions.
+Whether it's feature requests, bug reports, or code contributions, we welcome your input to make Growth-Plan-Linker better.
 Please see our contributing guidelines for more information.

 ## License

-Feedback-Linker is licensed under the BSD 3-Clause License.
+Growth-Plan-Linker is licensed under the BSD 3-Clause License.

 ## Contact